 Reconnect the Mouse

-You can try a few things to help your computer start working properly again if you’re having trouble using the mouse to wake it up from sleep.
+You can try a few things to help your computer start working properly again if you’re having trouble using the mouse to wake it up.
 If there is a hardware problem, unplugging and reconnecting can usually solve the problem.
 Also, make sure the mouse batteries are still working.

 Update the Drivers

-Sometimes, drivers that are not up to date can cause a variety of problems.
+Sometimes, non-updated drivers can cause a variety of problems.
 This is a common issue.
 To fix it, do the following:

 Remove the Problematic Driver